mrkmg/git-stream/README.md

     git stream feature start new-feature

 In the above command, "new-feature" is the name of the new feature.
-This will create a new branch named "feature/new-feature" forked from master.
-This is where you would implement your new feature and put you into that branch.
+This will create a new branch named "feature/new-feature" forked from master and put you into that branch.
+This is where you would implement your new feature.

 Feel free to switch back to master, or any other branch.
 Your branch will stay there and allow you to come back and work on the new feature anytime.